Equal Rights Advocates: Workplace justice

 In 1985, ERA sued the City and County of San Francisco on behalf of Louette Colombano, a 9-year veteran of the city police force, who was subjected to severe, life-threatening harassment, including extreme sexual harassment, alongside other women officers in the city’s first class to include women police recruits.
 (Colombano v.
 City and County of San Francisco) After a fraught public lead-up, ERA reached a $800,000 settlement for Colombano on the eve of the trial.

-In 1981, the organization brought a class-action sex discrimination lawsuit against the U.S. Department of Agriculture Forest Service (Bernardi v.
+In 1981, the non-profit organization brought a class-action sex discrimination lawsuit against the U.S. Department of Agriculture Forest Service (Bernardi v.
 Yeutter), resulting in a consent decree with inclusive hiring goals and the creation of a $1.5 million affirmative action fund.
 In 1980, ERA sued Bank of American on behalf of an employee who experienced egregious sex and race discrimination at work (Miller v.
 Bank of America).
 This landmark lawsuit extended existing legal precedent to include sexual harassment, resulting in the 9th Circuit Court of Appeals ruling that employers are liable for injury inflicted by a supervisor.
 ERA and co-counsel negotiated a landmark Consent Decree requiring the Secretary of Labor in 1979, establishing goals and timetables for hiring women federal contractors.
 (Advocates for Women v.
 Usery).

 The organization appeared before the U.S. Supreme Court to challenge a school district’s forced maternity leave policy and the denial of accrued sick pay for pregnancy-related disabilities in 1978 (Berg v.
 Richmond Unified School District).
 Following remand by the Court, a settlement was reached.
 In 1977, ERA successfully challenged Greyhound’s policy of excluding qualified women bus drivers through minimum height and weight requirements in 1977.
 (Mueller v.
 Greyhound Lines West) As a result, Greyhound eliminated the sexist requirements and established female hiring goals.

-In 1974, the year the organization was founded, ERA co-founder Wendy Williams argued before the U.S. Supreme Court that the state cannot deny disability insurance coverage to women disabled by pregnancy.
+In 1974, the same year the non-profit organization was founded, ERA co-founder Wendy Williams argued before the U.S. Supreme Court that the state cannot deny disability insurance coverage to women disabled by pregnancy.
 (Geduldig v.
 Aiello) The Supreme Court ruled in favor of discrimination that day, but victory came 4 years later, when Congress passed the Pregnancy Discrimination Act.